Military Law Issues

 Insane Delusion v.
 False Belief

-Fraud in the inducement- telling testator something false causing
+Fraud in the inducement- telling testator something false causing change in will.

 Primary factor in contesting.